ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Return the new page location after re-layouting the document.

-    :arg pointer bookmark: created by :meth:`Document.make_bookmark`.
+    :arg int bookmark: created by :meth:`Document.MakeBookmark`.

-    :rtype: tuple
+    :rtype: Location
-    :returns: the new (chapter, pno) of the page.
+    :returns: the new Location of the page.

   .. method:: GetChapterPageCount(int chapter)